Third Ward Historic District (Rochester, New York)

 Third Ward Historic District is a national historic district located at Rochester in Monroe County, in the U.S. state of New York.
-The district consists of approximately 126 structures in a well known enclave of primarily Victorian homes.
+When first listed, the district consisted of approximately 126 structures in a well known enclave of primarily Victorian homes.
 Located in the district are the separately listed Campbell-Whittlesey House and Hervey Ely House.

-It was listed on the National Register of Historic Places in 1974.
+It was listed on the National Register of Historic Places in 1974, with a boundary increase in 2023.